ppwwyyxx/wechat-dump/README.md

 __NEWS__: WeChat 6.3 uses a new avatar storage.
 The code is updated.

+__HELP NEEDED__: The first 1KB of all emojis in `resource/emoji` are encrypted, so right now I'm using URL to download the emojis.
+If you are good at cryptography / reverse engineereing, or you work at Tencent, help me take a look.
+It is also possible to recover the image without knowing the first 1KB (usually just metadata), but I don't have time to do that either.

 If this tools works for you, please take a moment to __add your phone/OS to__ [the wiki](https://github.com/ppwwyyxx/wechat-dump/wiki).
 If it doesn't work, please leave an issue together with your phone/OS/wechat version.